Education

 Teaching is organised on a modular basis, each module involves approximately 24 hours of staff contact as follows:

-- Part-time on campus – Modules are usually taught over eight weeks on Tuesdays, Wednesdays or Thursdays at 17:00 – 20:00.
+- Part-time on campus – Modules are usually taught on a Saturday a month between 9.30am and 4.30pm.

-- Distance learning - an MA Education can be achieved by part-time online learning through the use of our Moodle platform.
+- Distance learning - an MA Education can be achieved by online learning through the use of our Moodle platform.
 For each module this usually requires about 12 hours a week plus time spent on assessment.
-The online route is usually taken part-time over 2 to 3 years.
+The online route is usually taken part-time over two to three years.

 Research